-If you are on-campus contact, Public Safety at 612-659-6900, even if you do not want to file a report, Public Safety Officers will arrive on scene and ensure your safety.
+If you are on campus contact, Public Safety at 612-659-6900, even if you do not want to file a report, Public Safety Officers will arrive on the scene and ensure your safety.
 Your safety is our priority.
-Public Safety is located in room R.3100.
+Public Safety Officers can also be reached by reporting to the Ask Me desk located in the Hennepin Skyway.